chopsuwe/Charliecube/README.md

 ## Wiring fix - Vertical layer offset
 I made a mistake in the wiring resulted in the animation being offset downwards by two layers.
-This fix curtesy of WaLkeR from some long forgotten comment train.
+This fix curtsey of WaLkeR from a long forgotten comment train.

 In function drawLed of cubeplex.h, find the line: